SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_BACKEND.md

 - what problem the WebGPU backend is solving
 - what `WebGPUDrawingBackend` actually owns
 - how one flush moves through the backend boundary
-- where fallback, layer composition, and runtime caching fit into the design
+- where fallback, explicit layer handling, and runtime caching fit into the design

 ## Where The Public WebGPU Types Fit